lazyxeon/Genesis-Code-Protocol/README.md

 ## Disclaimer

-GRCP aims to surpass SOTA via novel innovations but outcomes depend on LLM, prompt, and resources.
+GCP aims to surpass SOTA via novel innovations but outcomes depend on LLM, prompt, and resources.
 Experimental—verify all outputs ethically and responsibly.
 Ontological proxies ensure boundaries, but use with caution.